ooples/OoplesFinance.YahooFinanceAPI/README.md

 ## .Net Yahoo Finance API Library

 This is a library for downloading free data using Yahoo Finance that is completely open source (Apache 2.0 license) and very easy to use.
-This library currently supports downloading 6 different types of stock market data at the time of this writing: historical/daily prices, stock splits, dividends, capital gains, stock recommendations, and top trending stock information.
+This library currently supports downloading 11 different types of stock market data at the time of this writing: historical/daily prices, stock splits, dividends, capital gains, stock recommendations, insider holders, key stats, financial data, insider transactions, fund ownership, major direct holders, and top trending stock information.
 We support getting daily, weekly, or monthly data as well as many other options.